 This category enables OINP to nominate candidates who have the skills, education and work experience to contribute to Ontario’s economy and labour market.
 It is comprised of three Express Entry streams and two international student streams:

-There are six streams under which candidates can apply directly for Ontario nomination: Employer Job Offer (all three streams), International Student (Masters and PhD Graduates), Business Immigration (the Corporate Stream).
+There are five streams under which candidates can apply directly for Ontario nomination: Employer Job Offer (all three streams) and International Student (Masters and PhD Graduates).

 The province also operates three Express Entry streams targeting applicants who have the requisite qualifications, including education, experience, language proficiency and ability to successfully establish in Ontario and contribute to the province’s economic development.